What Should You Know Before Moving To Boston?

 Choose A Neighborhood Before You Start Looking At Apartments

-The bottom line is that you should find an apartment that is central to your interests, lifestyle, and budget.
+The bottom line is that you should find an apartment or home in an area that is central to your interests, lifestyle, and budget.
 Keep in mind that a long commute to work or school tends to be incredibly time consuming.
-Always factor in the distance to and from your place of work or school when searching for an apartment in Boston.
+Always factor in the distance to and from your place of work or school when searching for a place to live in Boston.

 Popular Neighborhoods to Live in Within City Limits